 Two-thirds of small businesses haven’t even invested in their own WordPress business website.
 Depending on your type of business, site complexity, and in-house expertise, it can be costly and time-consuming to set up and manage.
 You may know how to create a WordPress website.
 However, the more time you spend on website admin and management, the less you have to code or create content.
 Or execute tasks that directly grow your business.

-To help build, secure and manage WordPress sites, apps and instances, Plesk introduced the WordPress Toolkit.
+To help build, secure and manage WordPress sites, apps and instances, Plesk introduced the WP Toolkit.
 We have continual updates and a close partnership with WordPress.
-Making the Plesk WordPress Toolkit one of the most complete, secure, and versatile WordPress platforms available today.
-In this guide, we’ll explore the key benefits of using the WordPress Toolkit to create a WordPress website.
+Making the Plesk WP Toolkit one of the most complete, secure, and versatile WordPress platforms available today.
+In this guide, we’ll explore the key benefits of using the WP Toolkit to create a WordPress website.

 As an extension to the Plesk platform, it allows you to: